UNICEF Aotearoa Ethical Fundraising Policy

 In accordance with applicable taxation legislation requirements, donors shall be provided with specific acknowledgments of their contributions as well as any other information to facilitate their compliance with such requirements.

-Fundraisers shall uphold high standards of professional behavior and be aware of their responsibilities in carrying out fundraising activities.
+Fundraisers shall uphold high standards of professional behaviour and be aware of their responsibilities in carrying out fundraising activities.
 All staff and official volunteers on fundraising activities are required to wear UNICEF branded clothing and photo- identification showing that that they are representing UNICEF Aotearoa in an official capacity.
 They shall be provided with appropriate training and supervision to ensure understanding of their responsibilities and requirements of applicable laws.
 All fundraising staff and volunteers are provided with training and information on the projects and programmes they are fundraising for.

 Fundraisers shall be remunerated in a way that does not encourage behaviour resulting in undue pressure on donors.